Asian Development Bank Institute Special Fund (ADBISF)

 What kind of activities are eligible for the fund?

 ADBI’s main role is to help build capacity, skills, and knowledge related to poverty reduction and other areas that support long-term growth and competitiveness in developing economies in the Asia-Pacific region.

 The Institute’s work covers applied research and policy seminars to disseminate thinking about best practices, a range of capacity building and training initiatives.

 Who supports the fund?

-ADBI is currently funded by Japan, Australia and the Republic of Korea.
+ADBI is currently funded by Australia, the People's Republic of China, Indonesia, Japan, and the Republic of Korea.